Wolftess/wolftess_homepage.github.io/_pages/projects.md

 # *Plutchik Vectors for Emotion Classification*

 Building on Plutchik's model of emotions I created a task-specific optimization function.
 This allowed for emotion-tuning of word embeddings during training.
-&nbsp;
+The project aimed for improving performance on emotion classification using the AffectiveText corpus.
 [Project Paper](/files/projects/emotion_tuning_word_embeddings_WT.pdf){: .btn--research}